Focusing Upon Student Excellence

 Encouraging Responsibility and Innovation while Developing Independence and Confidence

-Continual progression for every Clarksville Academy student is a priority.
+Continual progression is a priority for every Clarksville Academy student.
 This means maintaining a framework for instruction that ensures students are always growing intellectually and increasing independence and confidence.

 At CA, our teachers are always monitoring these aspects and offering recommendations for improvement.
 We understand the need to allow students to mature in a setting that is safe and one in which mistakes are viewed as learning opportunities.
 Additionally, we want students to be filled with excitement as they move through the phases of their education.

-The fourth and fifth graders attending CA are unofficially viewed as the “juniors and seniors” of the lower school.
-Over 80% of these students have attended CA since they were five years of age.
+The fourth and fifth graders attending CA are unofficially viewed as the student leaders of the lower school.
+A large majority of these students have attended CA since they were five years of age.
 While each grade in PK-5 is characterized by its own curriculum and filled with opportunities for independence and responsibility, evidence supports that the fourth and fifth grade students demonstrate abilities and confidence that will allow for teaching modifications and schedule changes.

-• With students moving to a different room for each subject, there will be a new level of student responsibility required.
+- With students moving to a different room for each core subject, there will be a new level of student responsibility required.

-• Each subject is taught by a teacher who has expertise and passion for a specific area of study.
+- Each subject is taught by a teacher who has expertise and passion for that specific area of study.

-• Each week, students will attend a number of enrichment classes including Spanish, art, music, wellness, and STEM.
+- Each week, students will attend a number of enrichment classes including Spanish, art, music, wellness, and STEM.
 They will also have daily physical education.

-• Daily instruction will include spelling and/or vocabulary building, as well as a block for reflection and study time.
+- Daily instruction will include vocabulary and writing enrichment, as well as a block for reflection and study time.
 This will allow students to meet with teachers for additional help, meet in small groups for enrichment, or to organize materials for the evening and following day.

 This transitional model will develop independence and continuous academic growth while continuing to provide a nurturing environment.
 F.U.S.E. program students will receive a deeper immersion in content areas.
 By empowering students with this model, CA has created opportunities for advancement in student excellence.
 At this point in the child’s education, we should not measure success from recitation of new information, but instead, teach them to process information and gain an understanding of the application of knowledge.